4GeeksAcademy/build-your-full-stack-developer-resume/README.md

 # Build Your Full Stack Developer Resume
 <!--endhide-->

 The resume is by far the most important document that you need when applying for jobs.
 It's the primary way to showcase your skills and experience.
-Although you might already have a regular resume, it is important to tailor it to a full stack developer position and highlight your technical skills and key aspects of your qualifications.
-Bear in mind that even if you do not have a background in tech, there are plenty of transferable skills that can be showcased within your resume.
+Although you might already have a regular resume, it is important to tailor it to an IT position and highlight your technical skills and key aspects of your qualifications.
+Bear in mind that even if you do not have a background in tech, plenty of transferable skills can be showcased within your resume.
 A good resume will help you stand out from the competition and ultimately help you land interviews.

 ## 📝 Instructions to build your resume